Academic Affairs Information

 Online—A course in which all instruction occurs online, and testing may occur online or in a proctored environment.

-Hybrid—A course in which 50 percent of the learning activities are conducted online and 50 percent are conducted in a traditional classroom.
+Hybrid—A course in which 25-50 percent of the learning activities are conducted online.
 Traditional class meeting times will vary within these guidelines, depending on course content and instructor discretion.
 Meeting times will be predetermined and specified in the semester class schedule.

-The content, assessments, and student learning outcomes of online courses are of the same content, instructional quality, and rigor as those of their traditional counterparts.
-The primary difference is that online courses offer students an alternative form of course delivery that is more flexible and convenient than traditional classroom attendance.
-As a trade-off, however, online courses require a greater time commitment than traditionally delivered courses.
+The content, assessments, and student learning outcomes of online courses are of the same content, instructional quality, and rigor as those of hybrid or web-enhanced courses.
+The primary difference is that online courses offer students an alternative form of course delivery that is more flexible and convenient than hybrid or web-enhanced courses.
+As a trade-off, however, online courses require a greater time commitment than web-enhanced or hybrid delivered courses.
 Students who take online courses need strong skills in studying, time management, Internet navigation, and reading comprehension to be successful.
 Individual courses may require additional specific skills, such as proficiency in word processing.
 Following instructions, working independently, and submitting assignments by due dates are an important part of online learning.
 Students must have frequent access to a computer (preferably at home) and a reliable Internet provider as some providers are not compatible with the online platform.
 (For more information on appropriate providers and online requirements, see our Online Learning web page.)

 Students admitted in provisional status generally should not register for online courses; learning support and online courses are both demanding, and trying to do both decreases a student’s chance of academic success.
 Provisional students permission to enroll in learning support online courses may be granted through recommendation of an advisor and following adequate assessment of computer skill proficiency and online instructional readiness.
 Students who failed or withdrew from a specific course or provisional students who fail to meet minimum assessed proficiency requirements for a course will not be allowed to take that course online.